 Any legit company will provide a consumer with a written contract.
 These contracts will detail the nature of the services and a consumer’s legal rights during the process.
 Written contracts are a great way to spot a legit company.

-There are plenty of protections and helpful sources that are available for credit repair.
+If you don’t follow our advice and you end up with a poor credit repair service, it can feel awful.
+Fortunately, there are plenty of protections and helpful sources that are available for credit repair.
 Three important protections are:

 - Credit Repair Organizations Act (CROA)